Tw1ddle/game-of-life/README.md

 Conway designed these rules to produce interesting results - even self replicating patterns can be produced.
 Read more [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

-In this implementation, the Game of Life rules are applied in a GLSL shader on a graphics card, using a ping-pong technique with two render targets.
-One render target contains the current simulation step, and the other receives the results of applying the rules of the game, producing the next simulation step.
-In other words, we use the output of the last simulation step as input to the next one.
+In this [implementation](https://github.com/Tw1ddle/game-of-life/blob/master/src/life/GameOfLife.hx), the Game of Life rules are applied via a GLSL [shader](https://github.com/Tw1ddle/game-of-life/blob/master/src/shaders/life.fragment) that runs on the graphics card.
+It uses a ping-pong technique with two render targets: one render target contains the current simulation step, and the other receives the results of applying the rules of the game to produce the next simulation step.
+In other words, we use the output of the last simulation step as input to the next one, alternating between render targets on every step.

 ## Notes
 * The patterns are from the [LifeWiki](http://www.conwaylife.com/wiki/Main_Page) collection.
 Credit for these goes to the original creators.